Vlad-PLK/vlad-plk.github.io/_posts/2025-09-09-LinusAndLinux.md

 **Systems Thinking Development**: Started seeing how individual components (networking, storage, security, user management) work together to create reliable, secure infrastructure.

-## 🔄 Daily Reflection
+## ⏭️ Next Steps & Closing Thoughts

 This was exactly the kind of deep, foundational work that separates system administrators from users.
-Understanding how these systems work under the hood will be crucial when debugging complex DevOps scenarios later.
+Understanding how these systems work under the hood will be crucial when debugging complex DevOps scenarios.

 The hands-on practice with real tools and real configurations made abstract concepts concrete.
 I can now troubleshoot network issues and implement security measures with confidence.

-## ⏭️ Tomorrow's Plan

-Time to expand my infrastructure beyond virtual machines!
-I'm planning to repurpose my old 2015 MacBook Pro as a dedicated DevOps lab machine by installing Debian and turning it into a powerful addition to my home lab setup.

-Building a multi-machine environment will let me practice real distributed systems scenarios! 🧪
+Next up: expanding my infrastructure beyond virtual machines by repurposing my old 2015 MacBook Pro as a dedicated DevOps lab machine.
+Installing Debian and turning it into a powerful addition to my home lab setup will enable practice with real distributed systems scenarios! 🧪